Day Eight: ¿Y Si Me Suelto?

 Unplanned.
 Unscripted.
 I drew it the way thoughts sometimes arrive when the body is tired but the mind is still moving.
 Lines first.
 Meaning later.

-But when I sat with it longer, I realised it was mapping something internal rather than geographical.
+But when I sat with it longer, I realized it was mapping something internal rather than geographical.

 The road runs down the centre.
 Winding.
 Circuitous.
 It bends, loops, redirects.
 There are arrows that suggest movement but without certainty.
 It is a path that is being negotiated rather than followed.